operand/agency/README.md

 Artificial systems as well as humans are addressed equally in the chat-room as individual "operators" that you may perform "actions" on.

-`everything` hides the details of the common messaging protocol and allows discovering and invoking actions across all parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.
+`everything` hides the details of the common messaging format and allows discovering and invoking actions across all parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.